mankungp/101future-academy/PROJECT_STATUS.md

 - Wrong-answer feedback now tells the child what they tapped and what the prompt asked for.
 - Correct answers now show a short animated popup and the next prompt is read automatically, while the Listen button remains for replay.
 - Mission speech now uses more natural classroom phrases: wrong answers say "No, this is a/an ...", correct answers say "Yes, correct", and restart reads the first prompt again.
+- Correct-answer timing now keeps the reward popup longer and waits before reading the next prompt.
+Mission speech is slower for primary students.
+Final production voice must be selected before replacing the current browser speech prototype.

 ## Learning UX References